- A blockchain is a decentralized database.

-- Blockchain solve the Byzantine Generals Problem: How do participants in a decentralized network communicate and coordinate with each other towards some action without relying on a trusted third-party?.
+- Blockchains solve the Byzantine Generals Problem: How do participants in a decentralized network communicate and coordinate with each other towards some action without relying on a trusted third-party?.

-- Power and trust is distributed (or shared) among the network’s stakeholders (e.g. developers, miners, and consumers), rather than concentrated in a single individual or entity (e.g. banks, governments, and financial institutions).
+- Power and trust are distributed (or shared) among the network’s stakeholders (e.g. developers, miners, and consumers), rather than concentrated in a single individual or entity (e.g. banks, governments, and financial institutions).

 - Blockchains put the code in charge.

-- Blockchains is useful when these conditions are met:
+- Blockchains are useful when these conditions are met:

 - The resource is scarce (limited).